You discover The Mugello: Nature, Culture e Traditions

 Here's when and where to find them:

-• Saturday – Barberino di Mugello, San Piero a Sieve
+• Sabato – Barberino di Mugello, San Piero a Sieve

 What to find?
 Fruit and vegetables at km 0, cheeses, cured meats, honey, handicrafts and much more!